COVESA/vsomeip/test/network_tests/shutdown_tests/shutdown_test.md

 ## Test Logic

-Shutdown_test has 2 test cases:
+Shutdown_test has 2 test cases, each executed twice: once with payload and once without payload.

 1. Client sends 5 shutdown messages and stops immediately
 2. Service sends 5 replies to shutdown message and stops immediately